futarieee/futarieee/README.md

 - React

 ## ✨ What I'm Working On
-I'm currently pursuing a Front-End Developer Certificate from Scrimba.
+I'm currently learning how to code (WML :D)

 ## ✨ A Little About Me
 I enjoy looking through meme, and I love reading & watching actions anime.
-My current favorite is Solo Levelling, Kaiju no.8, Nano Machine, Killer Peter and more...
+My current favorite is Solo Levelling, Kaiju no.8, Absolute Regression, Killer Peter and more...
 My favorite books are Man Search for Meaning by Viktor E. Frankl, Meditations by Marcus Aurelius & Time of Your Life by Cecelia Ahern.

 <!--
 **feli-fel/feli-fel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.